 “We need to create a more broad and more real narrative of what it means to be LGBTQ.” ~Charlie Kerr

 “Out there is a clear line between tolerance and acceptance.
 Until we recognize that, the ball is in our community’s court.” ~Anthony Nadeau

 “Think critically, think intersectionality, and think about how to help people.” ~Danilo Machado

 “Encourage people to think about how they perceive identity.” ~Giovanni Mckenzie

 “Never feel bad about explaining, because the more people know, the less you have to explain.
 And never doubt you’ll be able to find someone to connect with your story.” ~Ziggy Keyes

-I hope you’ll have a chance to check out the video of the Out Youth Forum.
+I hope you’ll have a chance to check out the video on YouTube.
 No matter where you start or finish on the recording, I have a feeling you’ll learn something from these kids, these role models for humanity.
 I know I did.

 Props to moderator Shontay Richardson, a panelist at last year’s Forum, for leading such stimulating conversation.
 And many thanks to the True Colors Fund, The Trevor Project, Lambda Legal, the Human Rights Campaign Foundation, and GLSEN for collaborating to make the 2014 Out Youth Form a reality.